RealDeHess/CommunityBeastmen/README.md

 - DO NOT Use slaanesh vassalisation mods.
 This will break the missions.
 (Its ok to use with the Lite version)
 - DO NOT Use complete overhaul mods (SFO etc) together with this mod.
 (Its ok to use with the Lite version)
 - DO NOT Use "Recruit Defeated Legendary Lords" (why would you?)
 (Its ok to use with the Lite version)
+- DO NOT use a bazillion mods.
+Try to use what you really need, and disable all the rest.
+It will only cause issues.